 Everyone expects to spend a lot of time scouting on a prairie hunt.
 But you must be efficient.
 It’s possible to find a mother lode of ducks and then spend all day tracking down the farmer who owns the property—only to be denied access.
 We burned the better part of one day doing just that.
 We learned to focus on scouting sections with multiple wetlands scattered across multiple property lines instead.
 Any pothole with 30 or 40 birds can offer more than enough opportunity for a three-man limit the next day.
 Realizing this allowed us to knock on more doors, talk to more farmers, and gain more access.
 Securing permission on several potholes early in the trip means you always have a place to hunt the next morning—but you can keep searching for something better too.

-We had a couple of 10X binoculars between us, but I’ll bring a spotting scope on my next trip too.
+We had a couple of 10X binoculars between us, but I’ve since come to rely on a Leupold spotting scope for scouting waterfowl on big water or in open country, like on the prairies.
 Glassing ducks from a distance—especially on larger wetlands—allows you to figure out how the birds approach and work the wetland, where they gravitate to feed, and where the best hiding places are.
 The more detail you can see, the better.

 Many of them don’t duck hunt (it’s harvest season), but they watch ducks every day.
 We had our heart set on a certain pothole one morning when a friendly farmer recommended we “check out that lake over the hill to the south, eh.”